EvansWinner/Piltdown/README.md

     My sleep time for the last 7 days, greater than or less than 8 hours: ▀▄▄▀－▀ rounded to nearest half hour.

+### Utilities

+Various little helpers which you may variously find helpful.

 ## Hacking